December 8, 2025

 And here's a close-up of the stitching, which gives a good view of the actual coloration of the cloth, and also of the texture of the thread I'm using.
 It's a silk-wrapped linen-paper thread from Habu Textiles.
 I love the variation in thickness of the thread, the stiffness of it (which leads to some variation in how the thread lays) and the occasional wispiness of the very thin silk thread that sometimes separates from the linen "paper" thread.

 So, I have begun.
 The piece will take a very long time, which is intentional.
 It is one way to honor the persistence of the communities who placed one stone after another, over many years, six thousand years ago.
+[Added 8-10-25: Here's a link to a video that gives an aerial overview of the alignments in Brittany.

 May 18, 2024